- Contact Details

 - Priority Disputes Amongst Insurers in Ontario: Reasonableness in an Imperfect WorldCanadian Journal of Insurance LawMarch, 2006

-Richard was called to the Bar in 1993 and has extensive experience in a broad range of litigation cases including; contract, shareholders, real estate, condominium, employment, construction, defamation and other disputes.
-Richard has also developed considerable experience in government litigation including: coroner’s inquests, licencing, general administrative and constitutional law.
+Richard was called to the Bar in 1993, and has extensive experience in a broad range of litigation cases including; contract, shareholders, real estate, condominium, employment, construction, defamation and other disputes.
+Richard has also developed considerable experience in government litigation including: coroner’s inquests, licencing, general administrative, Indigenous and constitutional law.
 In addition to extensive trial experience, Richard appears regularly in appeal courts and has acted on numerous landmark cases at the Supreme Court of Canada and Court of Appeal for Ontario.
 Richard graduated from Osgoode Hall Law School.